D-8 Organization for Economic Cooperation

-The D-8 Organization for Economic Cooperation, also known as Developing-8, is an organisation for development co-operation among the following countries: Bangladesh, Egypt, Indonesia, Iran, Malaysia, Nigeria, Pakistan, and Turkey.
-The objectives of D-8 Organization for Economic Cooperation are to improve member states' position in the global economy, diversify and create new opportunities in trade relations, enhance participation in decision-making at international level, and improve standards of living.
-D-8 is a global arrangement rather than a regional one, as the composition of its members reflects.
-Organization for Economic Cooperation (D-8) is a forum with no adverse impact on bilateral and multilateral commitments of the member countries, emanating from their membership to other international or regional organizations.
+The D-8 Organization for Economic Cooperation, also known as Developing-8, is an organisation for development co-operation among Bangladesh, Egypt, Indonesia, Iran, Malaysia, Nigeria, Pakistan, and Turkey.
+Azerbaijan was admitted to the organization as the 9th member on 19 December 2024.

-The combined population of the eight countries is about 1 billion or 60% of all Muslims, or close to 13% of the world's population and covering an area of 7.6 million square kilometers, 5% of world land area.
+The combined population of the eight countries is about 1.2 billion or 60% of all Muslims, or close to 13% of the world's population and covering an area of 7.6 million square kilometers, 5% of world land area.
 In 2006, trade between the D-8 member states stood at $35 billion, and it was around $68 billion in 2010.
-Transactions between the 8 developing countries accounted for 3.3 percent of world trade in 2010.
+Transactions between the eight developing countries accounted for 3.3 percent of world trade in 2010.
+The total nominal GDP of the eight nations was around 4.92 trillion as of 2023.